 Wahclella Falls Hike

-With less than 300′ total elevation gain, this hike is doable for more casual hikers.
+With less than 300′ total elevation gain, this hike is doable for more casual hikers and one of our favorite waterfall hikes near Portland.
 But you’ll still need to watch your kids and dogs as there are some spots with steep cliffs and some slide areas.
 While Latourell Falls is a Portland favorite for being the closest falls to Portland, Wahclella falls is only 15 miles further than Latourell, and 9 miles past Multnomah Falls.

 Wahclella Falls is made up of two falls and stands at 350 feet.
 According to the USFS, the two-tier plunge falls have an upper falls of about 20 feet and the lower falls are 60 feet.